skupperproject/refdog/input/resources/attached-connector-binding.md

-The name must be the same as that of the associated AttachedConnectorBinding resource in the site namespace.
+The name must be the same as that of the associated AttachedConnector resource in the connector namespace.

 <table class="fields"><tr><th>Platforms</th><td>Kubernetes, Docker, Podman, Linux</td><tr><th>See also</th><td><a href="https://kubernetes.io/docs/concepts/overview/working-with-objects/names/">Kubernetes object names</a></td></table>